rbren/lucy/README.md

 }
 ```
 <br><br>
-E-mail bobby@bbrennan.info if you're intersted in giving it a shot!
+<a href="http://lucybot.github.io/blog/">Join the beta</a> if you're intersted in giving it a shot!